Decoding the Amplitude Pair with Distinct CPV Phases in Charmed Baryon Decays

+Precise measurements of their branching fractions and Lee–Yang parameters, will provide a clean test of the amplitude hierarchy and a direct probe of CPV in the charm baryon sector.
+More broadly, our framework establishes a data-driven pathway to access decay amplitudes, opening a systematic approach to studying CPV and possible new physics in the charm sector. \\

 {\bf \textit{Acknowledgments} } The work of Zhi-Peng Xing is supported by NSFC under grant No. 12405113.
 The work of Jin Sun is supported by IBS under the project code, IBS-R018-D1.
-X.-G.H. was supported by the Fundamental Research Funds for the Central Universities, by the National Natural Science Foundation of the People’s Republic of China (No.12090064, 12205063, 12375088 and W2441004).
+Xiao-Gang He was supported by the Fundamental Research Funds for the Central Universities, by the National Natural Science Foundation of the People’s Republic of China (No.12090064, 12205063, 12375088 and W2441004).